czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 Figured out a way to send files to my email (in case I have to access the server via a gate node which makes scp/rsync impossible):

-    echo "this is results for cifar-10 experiments" | mail -s "CIFAR-10 results" -a output/ablation-cifar10-results.json <email>
+    echo "this is results for cifar-10 experiments" | mail -s "CIFAR-10 results" -a output/ablation-cifar10-results.json minhle.r7@protonmail.com

 Started evaluating newest CIFAR-10 models: